Cookies-Stats/AO3_Fandom_Stats/README.md

 cmd

-Not save the file as change_dir.bat and in the future, you can double click that and it'll load your Command Prompt up in the directory of where you're keeping your Python files.
+Now save the file as change_dir.bat and in the future, you can double click that and it'll load your Command Prompt up in the directory of where you're keeping your Python files.

 ------------------